Extreme Networks (EXTR) Tumbled 18% After Guiding For Year-Over-Year Revenue Declines, Stock Has Not Recovered - Hagens Berman

-(MENAFN- GlobeNewsWire - Nasdaq) SAN FRANCISCO, Sept.
-20, 2024 (GLOBE NEWSWIRE) -- Hagens Berman urges Extreme Networks, Inc. (NASDAQ: EXTR) investors who suffered substantial losses to submit your losses now .
+SAN FRANCISCO, Sept.
+23, 2024 (GLOBE NEWSWIRE) -- Hagens Berman urges Extreme Networks, Inc. (NASDAQ: EXTR) investors who suffered substantial losses to submit your losses now .
 The firm also encourages persons with knowledge who may assist the investigation to contact its attorneys.

 Class Period: July 27, 2022 – Jan.
 30, 2024